 Seeking the Right Kind of Help

 This treatment only exacerbated my problems.
-In February, I went back to the endocrinologist for my follow-up appointment and he told me that I was very close to developing Type 2 diabetes because my hypothyroidism, glucose, and cholesterol levels were getting worse.
+In February, I went back to the endocrinologist for my follow-up appointment and he told me that I was very close to developing type 2 diabetes because my hypothyroidism, blood glucose and cholesterol levels were getting worse.
 He recommended I see a new nutritionist with more experience with people with diabetes and other health issues.

 An Expert Made a World of Difference

 The specialized nutritionist I chose took the time to explain hypothyroidism and prediabetes in the context of nutrition to me.
 She broke down how blood glucose management can be achieved through the diet.
 I learned about carbohydrates, proteins and fats.
 I learned a lot about how the thyroid gland works, the difference between hypo and hyperthyroidism, as well as insulin and leptin resistance.
 I also learned how to manage my blood glucose in the morning after waking.

 Unlike the previous one, she took the time to ask me what I wanted to achieve and helped me set reasonable, measurable goals.
 The diet plan she created for me didn’t consist of unusual, unattainable, or expensive foods, either.
 It was truly personalized to my life.